roookeee/datus/USAGE.md

 object for chaining.
 This is especially useful for [Kotlins data classes](https://kotlinlang.org/docs/reference/data-classes.html).
 `into` would not suffice in this context as it does not allow to replace the whole output object or support functions which have a return value.

-*datus* provides additional functions which are not directly related to mapping a single value from the input to the output
+*datus* mutable API provides additional functions which are not directly related to mapping a single value from the input to the output
 object:

 `spy(BiConsumer<In, Out>)`: `spy` is used to notify a given function about the current state of the input and output objects.
 The main